Extended Essay in Drama OR Practical Project in Drama

 - Practical Project: self-directed group work leading to a 10-20 minute performance of practice-based research with full technical support.
 Each group of students is supported by workshops and allocated a supervisor to advise them throughout the process on their methodology and practice.
 This module provides the opportunity for students to bring together learnt skills in both academic and practical areas of the syllabus.

-Recent Final Year study options have included:
+Recent study options

 The Creative Industries